-Homework and Attendance: Homework is not graded, and attendance is only required for the class period in which students submit teacher evaluations.
-The date of the teacher evaluation lecture will be determined later in the semester by the class.
-However, students are strongly encouraged to work the assigned practice problems and participate in class.
+Homework: Homework is not graded.
+However, students are strongly encouraged to work the assigned practice problems.
 Failure to do so is likely to lead to (i) difficulty in understanding subsequent lessons and (ii) poor performance on tests.

 Lecture Mastery: Students are required to master the materials presented in class.
 To ensure students are paying attention to the lectures, the instructor will announce a lecture code during each class.
 For each lecture, each student is asked to submit the following statement: